 3% maximum change per year except for Tier 3 and PEPRA Tier 5 disability benefits which can increase 4% per year.
 Benefits for PEPRA Tier 4 and Tier 5 members covered under certain Memoranda of Understanding have a maximum of 2% per year.

-Tier 2
+Any additional CPI percentage over the maximum is "banked".

-Based on changes in CPI.
+Tier 2 Based on changes in CPI.

 4% maximum change per year.
+Any additional CPI percentage over the maximum is "banked".